TheOfficialFloW/h-encore/WRITE-UP.md

 Note that `push` is a macro that takes a base as first argument which says what type the next argument has, where `0: constant`, `1: SceSysmem gadget`,  `2: kernel stack (for RW operations)` and `9: dummy (won't be written)`.

-The actual kernel ROP chain then allocates two RW memory blocks, copies the compressed kernel payload to first block and stores the decompressed payload in the second block.
+The actual kernel ROP chain then allocates two RW memory blocks, copies the compressed kernel payload to the first block and stores the decompressed payload in the second block.
 Finally, it marks the second block as executable, flushes caches and executes it.

 #### Post-exploitation